John Coffee: Later life

 As payment for his service in the War of 1812, Coffee was granted 2,000 acres of land in Murfreesboro, TN, which he later deeded to his sister Mary.
 Later, after some failed investments, Coffee began working as a surveyor.
 In 1816, he surveyed the boundary line between Alabama Territory and Mississippi Territory.
 Government surveyors such as Coffee made a lucrative business out of selling information to land speculators: Coffee made sure to collect half the proceeds his clerks earned selling information to those seeking land.
 He himself was a prodigious land speculator, and was a founding member of the Cypress Land Company.
 He later moved near Florence, Alabama.

 Jackson was elected President in 1828.
 Jackson worked toward the removal of Southeast Native American tribes to lands west of the Mississippi River.
 He appointed Coffee as his representative, along with Secretary of War John Eaton, to negotiate treaties to accomplish extinguishing Native American land claims and their removal.
 The policy was authorized by the Congressional passage of the Indian Removal Act of 1830.

 Coffee negotiated the Treaty of Dancing Rabbit Creek of 1830 with the Choctaw by which they ceded their Southeastern lands.
 Coffee started negotiations with the Chickasaw, but the U.S. did not conclude a treaty with these people until after his death.

 Coffee died in Florence on July 7, 1833, at age 61.
+The reported cause was a "disease of the chest" contracted the previous winter.